Project Description

 From 1612 to 1800, today’s Ginza district was the site of a silver coin mint (Ginza means “silver mint” in Japanese), after which the district was eventually named.
 The Ginza evolved as an upmarket shopping district following the 1923 Great Kanto Earthquake.

-First we’ll see Dentsu Tower (Jean Nouvel) and close to that there’s Nakagin Capsule Tower (Kurokawa).
+First we’ll see Dentsu Building (Jean Nouvel, 2004) and close to that there’s the site of the former Nakagin Capsule Tower (Kisho Kurokawa, 1972).
 The architect was very innovative in creating the building in 1972, the first architectural design in capsules.
 The module was created with the intention of accommodating businessmen who worked during the week in downtown Tokyo.
+In 2022 the building was demolished after it fell into disrepair.
+23 of the capsules have been saved for posterity.

 Then we’ll start a walking tour through some of the impressive buildings located in Ginza:

-Renzo Piano created Maison Hermès Ginza a monumental tower that rises light, static and rigorous forms, covered by a glass facade.
-Former named DeBeers Tower and now known by V88 building by Jun Mitsui.
-The building has been constructed with stainless steel being rolled out in a curved shape.
+Renzo Piano created Maison Hermès Ginza (2001) a monumental tower that rises light, static and rigorous forms, covered by a glass facade.
+Former named DeBeers Tower and now known by V88 building by Jun Mitsui and completed in 2007.
+The building was constructed with stainless steel being rolled out in a curved shape.
 Each stainless steel surface has a special finish.

-We’ll finish seeing Mikimoto Ginza 2 (Toyo Ito).
+We’ll finish seeing Mikimoto Ginza 2 (Toyo Ito, 2005).
 This boutique store is part of the Mikimoto family, one of the most famous names in Japanese jewellery.
 Ito was inspired by the mysteriousness of a jewellery box and imagining bubbles around pearls and floating petals.